Lumince/Gr3Zz-v5.0.1-BO2-Menu/README.md

 - Give All Golden Helmets
 - Weapon Drop
 - Pack-a-Punch & Unpack-a-Punch Current Weapon
-- Open All Doors (removes all debris on Origins and Powers all Generators) (Quick revive says power is needed, but is purchasable/functional)
+- Open All Doors (removes all debris on Origins and Powers all Generators)

 **Removed Menus/Functions:**
 - Admin Menu